 Any questions that you’ve been sitting on for a while, that have just come up, or that might even seem a bit silly or insignificant – this is the time to send that email and ask them.
 Your teachers are here to help and will be keen to take advantage of their last chance to do just that.

-Do: Plenty of practice questions
+Do: Plenty of practice papers

 You always know more than you think, so using this week to add to that, rather than giving up altogether, is a worthwhile exercise no matter how desperate the situation seems.